fbpx

 What to look for in an Archaeology degree

-• Museums and cultural heritage in curatorial, collections management, education and public engagement roles at national, regional and local museums
+• Museums and collections management including curatorial, collections care, and public engagement roles at national and local museums working with archaeological collections and community programmes

 How we ranked these universities